South Korea allows first fertilizer aid to the North since 2010 sanctions

-SEOUL, April 27 (Reuters) - South Korea said on Monday it has approved a request by a private aid group to send fertilizer to North Korea, the first such move in nearly five years that signalled a slight relaxing of sanctions imposed after one of its navy ships was attacked.
+SEOUL (Reuters) - South Korea said on Monday it has approved a request by a private aid group to send fertilizer to North Korea, the first such move in nearly five years that signaled a slight relaxing of sanctions imposed after one of its navy ships was attacked.

 South Korea’s Unification Ministry, which handles ties with the North, said it approved the shipment of 15 tonnes of fertilizer as part of a charity group’s project to build a greenhouse farm in the North.